JavLuv/JavLuv/README.md

 * Automatic identification of movies by ID embedded in file or folder names
 * Generation of Kodi-compatible .nfo metadata
-* Automated filtering of most movie metadata
+* Automated user-defined filtering of most movie metadata
-* Visual display of movies and actresses in thumbnail or in details
+* Visual display of movies and actresses in browser and detail views
-* Filter instantly by any keywords, such as ID, title, actrees, genres, folder names, etc
+* Search instantly by any keywords, such as ID, title, actress, genres, folder names, etc
-* Sort momvies by title, ID, actress, date, and user rating
+* Sort momvies by title, ID, actress, release date, and user rating
 * Sort actresses by name, age, birthday, movie count, and user rating
 * Supports user ratings to identify movie and actress favorites
 * Automatic moving / renaming of movie folders and filenames according to configurable rules
+* And more...

 ## JavLuv Views

 JavLuv lets you conveniently view your entire movie collection using the movie browser.
-You can search for nearly any metadata to filter the movie collection, like title, genre, actress, and more.
-You can also sort by title, ID, actresses, release date (both directsions), and user rating.
+You can search all metadata to filter the movie collection, like title, genre, actress, and more.
+You can also sort by title, ID, actresses, release date (both directions), and user rating.

 ![JavLuv Movie Browser](media/movie_browser.png)
 _JavLuv movie browser_